tsavina/openvino/docs/install_guides/installing-openvino-linux.md

 > - CentOS and Yocto installations will require some modifications that are not covered in this guide.
 > - An internet connection is required to follow the steps in this guide.
 > - [Intel® System Studio](https://software.intel.com/en-us/system-studio) is an all-in-one, cross-platform tool suite, purpose-built to simplify system bring-up and improve system and IoT device application performance on Intel® platforms.
 If you are using the Intel® Distribution of OpenVINO™ with Intel® System Studio, go to [Get Started with Intel® System Studio](https://software.intel.com/en-us/articles/get-started-with-openvino-and-intel-system-studio-2019).
+> - You can also [quick start using OpenVINO™ toolkit](@ref openvino_docs_get_started_get_started_dl_workbench)  in your browser with [Deep Learning Workbench](@ref workbench_docs_Workbench_DG_Introduction).
+DL Workbench is an official OpenVINO™ UI that enables you to import a model, analyze its performance and accuracy, visualize the outputs, optimize and prepare the model for deployment on various Intel® platforms.
+Proceed to a simple [installation form](@ref workbench_docs_Workbench_DG_Install) to get started and learn about OpenVINO™ toolkit components.

 ## Introduction